kyma-project/kyma/docs/01-overview/main-areas/observability/README.md

 You can use the following in-cluster components to observe your applications' telemetry data:

-- Kyma uses [Prometheus](https://prometheus.io/docs/introduction), which is a lightweight backend for metrics.
+- [Prometheus](https://prometheus.io/docs/introduction) is a lightweight backend for metrics.
 - Kyma uses [Loki](https://github.com/grafana/loki), which is a lightweight Prometheus-like backend for logs.
 - Kyma uses [Jaeger](https://www.jaegertracing.io/docs/) as a backend, which serves as the query mechanism for displaying information about traces.